 Once you have completed steps 1, 2 and 3, and have been admitted as an undergraduate student at USF, complete the online College of Nursing (SOAR) application.
 The application requires an active university identification number (UID) to apply.
-All students receive their UID after admission to the university.

 We strongly recommend that students apply for general admission to USF Undergraduate Admissions (step 1) about two to three months before you plan to apply to the College of Nursing (step 2).
 It can take Undergraduate Admissions up to eight weeks to determine admission decisions.
 You must be accepted to USF first in order to apply directly to the College of Nursing.

 Apple users, please note: The SOAR application is not compatible with the Safari internet browser; please use Google Chrome or Mozilla Firefox as an alternative.